SubhayanBiswas/Predictive-Analytics-Assignments/README.md

 # Predictive Analytics Coursework

-This repository contains two primary projects focused on exploratory data analysis and the fundamental properties of linear regression.
-The projects utilize the Boston Housing dataset and Monte Carlo simulations to demonstrate key statistical concepts and modeling techniques.
+This repository contains primary projects focused on exploratory data analysis, the fundamental properties of linear regression, and advanced model diagnostics.
+The projects utilize various datasets (Boston Housing, Credit, and fgl) and Monte Carlo simulations to demonstrate key statistical concepts and modeling techniques.

 ---